VPN Questions, Honest Answers

 Mullvad deliberately has no affiliate program.
 They believe it corrupts recommendations — and they're right.
 Most "Best VPN" lists are ranked by commission rates, not actual quality.

-NordVPN pays 40-100% commission.
-ExpressVPN pays similarly.
+NordVPN pays 40–100% commission.
+ExpressVPN pays $13–$36 per sale.
 Mullvad pays $0.
 Guess who tops those lists?

 This is exactly why I recommend Mullvad despite earning nothing from them.
 Trust matters more than commissions.
+Read my full Mullvad review →

-Which VPN do you actually use daily?
+Which VPN do you actually use?

-I use Proton VPN as my daily driver because I'm already in the Proton ecosystem (Mail, Calendar, Drive, Pass).
-Having everything integrated is convenient.
+Proton VPN is my current daily driver.
+I'm already in the Proton ecosystem (Mail, Calendar, Drive, Pass), and having everything integrated under one Swiss roof made the switch natural.

 Full transparency: I earn a commission if you sign up for Proton VPN.
 I earn nothing from Mullvad.
+Read my full verdict here →

 Privacy & Security